swanandp/swanand.pagnis.in/source/_posts/2020-10-13-basic-financial-hygiene.markdown

 **Why is your emergency fund necessary?**
 A contingency fund instantly improves your risk appetite.
 You can afford some additional risk because your baseline is now firm.

+A contingency fund will make you look at your current debts and liabilities.
+Do you have high-interest loans?
+Are you earning from your mutual funds but losing out on the interest?
+Now would be a good time evaluate and get rid of those as much as you can.
+Stop bad debt.

 It also helps you get into a positive mindset.
 You can do things like taking a break, leaving a toxic job, trying something new, spending time with family, maybe even vacations.
 When you are not worried about putting food on the table, you can think better about other essential items.  🧘🏼‍♂️